artefactual/atom-docs/user-manual/add-edit-content/physical-storage.rst

    This edits the information associated with the Physical storage container and location.
-If you change this information the change will apply across all descriptions associated with the container.
+If you change this information the change will apply across all :term:`descriptions <archival description>` associated with the container.

 .. image:: images/physical-storage-edit-2.*
    :align: center